serenity-is/docs/tutorials/courses/README.md

 ![Migration Screenshot](./img/navigation_icons.png)
 ## Overriding Column Header and Width

-If you want to display a different header in a grid (columns) or dialog (form), you can override it in the corresponding definition file.
-You can modify the columns by updating the following file located in TermRow.cs instead of TermRow.cs:
+If you want to display a different header in a grid column or dialog field, do it in the columns definition file (typically `TermsColumns.cs`) instead of editing the row class (`TermsRow.cs`).

 ![Migration Screenshot](./img/is_registiration_open_and_is_active.png)

 ```csharp